I’m back to writing, sitting at the desk, pad in front of me, pen in hand.

 So should l be writing short stories and offering them for free to drive people to my site?
 These would have to be genre-specific so it needs time and effort and fit into a convenient size story that will highlight or showcase my talent.

-I don’t think I will have a good night’s sleep again with all of these social media problems I’m going to have.
+I don’t think I will have a good night’s sleep again with all of these social media problems I’m having.

 Oh well, back to the book.
 It’s time to have a nightmare of a different sort!